singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Imagine we had the following boxes: b₁, b₂,••• , bₙ.
 The biggest stack that we can build with all the boxes equals the max of (biggest stack with bottom b₁, biggest stack with bottom b₂ ,   •••, biggest stack with bottom bₙ).
 That is, if we experimented with each box as a bottom and built the biggest stack possible with each, we would find the biggest stack possible.

 But, how would we find the biggest stack with a particular bottom?
 Essentially the same way.
-We experi­ment with different boxes for the second level, and so on for each level.
+We experiment with different boxes for the second level, and so on for each level.

 Of course, we only experiment with valid boxes.
 If b₅ is bigger than b₁, then there's no point in trying to build a stack that looks like {b₁,  b₅, ...}.
 We already know b₁ can't be below b₅.